26 min read

 2. How do you approach building relationships with colleagues?

-For employers: This question evaluates the candidate’s interpersonal skills and ability to work as part of a team.
+For employers: This question evaluates the candidate’s interpersonal skills.

-For applicants: Share examples of how you collaborate effectively and contribute to a positive work environment.
+For applicants: Share examples of how you collaborate effectively.

-Example answer: “I value open communication and mutual respect.
+Example answer: "I value open communication and mutual respect.
 In my previous job, I made it a point to share knowledge with and train alongside the Servers and Chefs.
-This helped ensure our team works more seamlessly to deliver exceptional guest experiences.”
+This helped ensure our team works more seamlessly."

 3. What do you consider your most significant professional strength?

-For applicants: Focus on a strength relevant to the job and provide a specific example to back it up.
+For applicants: Focus on a strength relevant to the job.

 Example answer: "My strongest skill is attention to detail.
 For instance, I introduced a new system for tracking guest preferences, which resulted in a 15% increase in repeat customers."